-What is the one-hundred year flood?
-The “one-hundred year flood” gets a lot of attention, but its name is a bit misleading.
+What is the 100-year flood?
+The “100-year flood” gets a lot of attention, but its name is a bit misleading.
 It simply refers to a flood that has a one percent or greater chance of occurring within any given year.
 It is increasingly referred to as the Base Flood to avoid confusion.
 The area expected to be inundated by the Base Flood is known as the Special Flood Hazard Area (SFHA).
 Some sites located within the mapped SFHA may actually be affected by a smaller flooding event.
-It is even possible to be inundated by multiple ‘one-hundred year floods’ within the same year, although statistically unlikely.
-The Federal Emergency Management Agency (FEMA) estimates about 25 to 30 percent of floods occur outside of the SFHA.
+It is even possible to be inundated by multiple ‘100-year floods’ within the same year, although statistically unlikely.
+The Federal Emergency Management Agency (FEMA) estimates that 25 to 30 percent of floods occur outside of the SFHA.

-Stay InformedOn the left is a variety of links regarding specific flood topics including information on the Flood Insurance.
-Please be aware that there is significant recent information that is not covered due to recent Flood Reform.
+Stay InformedIn the lefthand column are links regarding specific flood topics, including information on flood insurance.
+Please be aware that there is significant, recent information that is not covered due to ongoing

 Flood Hazard Related Links